Places of Interest

 1. Few other places in Scripture will provide so much meaning by understanding the location.

-2. It was here that Peter made the divinely inspired declaration the Jesus was the Christ, the Son of the living God.
+2. It was here that Peter made the divinely inspired declaration that Jesus was the Christ, the Son of the living God.

 3. Caesarea Philippi was an impressive Greco-Roman city near a huge spring that comes out of a cave and is one of the main sources of the Jordan River.